EU states urged to take action on Russia's info 'war'

 Neighbouring Estonia has taken similar actions.

-"[Russian] president [Vladimir] Putin sets the tone and decides what is the truth and everyone who deviates from this can go to jai …We [just] want the society to have better tools to differentiate and work with facts," said Jourová, while presenting the bloc's tougher approach against disinformation under an updated EU code of practice.
+"[Russian] president [Vladimir] Putin sets the tone and decides what is the truth and everyone who deviates from this can go to jail …We [just] want the society to have better tools to differentiate and work with facts," said Jourová, while presenting the bloc's tougher approach against disinformation under an updated EU code of practice.

 Still self-regulation?